masks in threes

 [vi] ‘No reader of The Tale of Genji can forget the terrifying scenes in which Lady Rokujō's “living ghost” (ikiryō) belabours one after another of Genji’s mistresses even while the lady herself is still alive; after Rokujō is dead, her implacable spirit, still shackled to this world by her jealous hatred, continues to attack her unfortunate rivals’, Ivan Morris, The World of the Shining Prince: Court Life in Ancient Japan (Tuttle: Tokyo, 1964), 132.

-[vii] Lovemaking, potions and duplicity enjoy an extensive literary deus ex machina.
-Appositely, one recalls Gerladine doping and undoing her benefactress Christabel, in Coleridge’s poem named after the latter.
-In this novel, the allusion to a mysterious ‘philter’, refers to a potion or charm given to Ibuki to excite the passion of love.
+[vii] Lovemaking related to potions and duplicity enjoys an extensive deus ex machina in literature.
+Appositely, one recalls Gerladine's doping and undoing of her benefactress Christabel, in Coleridge’s poem, bearing the latter's name.
+In this novel, the allusion to a mysterious ‘philter’ refers to a potion or charm given to Ibuki to excite the passion of love.